 Options for developing software

 Keeping the project in-house may be a viable option, but there are other, sometimes better, options from which to choose.
 Many businesses turn to onshoring, nearshoring or offshoring to employ contractors with the skills to design and build the software.
-Our free webinar, I Have an App Idea, Now What? takes a deeper look at some of those options available to you.
+Our free webinar When Outsourced Software Development Makes Sense takes a deeper look at some of those options available to you.